 With an estimated 100 different causes of dementia, with some being reversible, this article extends hope for those receiving what is otherwise a terminal diagnosis.
 Medications can cause dementia-like symptoms as can too much alcohol consumption.
 Both causes of dementia are reversible if caught early enough.
 But what about the rest?
 And how fast is the decline?
 Read the article for answers and more.
 Thank you, Ann Vanino, for sending this to The Caregiver’s Voice.

 There are six Braak stages of the tau protein.
 Why does it gather as filaments and then cluster into tangles that damage our brain cells–causing neuronal death?
 FACT: Many of us are already at Stage 1.
+[Link to article no longer working.]
 This article clearly describes each stage and how the tangles manifest in the brain.

 Finally, the most amazing for last.
 Who knew?
 Adderall for cognitive enhancement?